drod0258/BigInfoPebble/README.md

 - **Phone battery meter** -- reports the connected phone's battery life from supported  devices
 - **Bluetooth indicator** -- icon and optional vibration alert on disconnect
 - **Hourly vibration** -- optional periodic pulse

+## Want to try it?
+Download on the Pebble store: https://apps.repebble.com/5eda31d774a34edeb1c87a39

 ## Supported Platforms